Jim Rice

 Jim Rice enjoyed quite a productive season in 1983.
 His 39 homers, and 344 total bases led the American League.
 He finished as the AL’s co-leader in RBI with Cecil Cooper at 126.
 The Boston slugger’s performance netted him the first of two consecutive Silver Slugger Awards.
 Shown here is

-Jim Rice sustained excellence for much of his career.
+Jim Rice was a slugging outfielder or remarkable consistency.
+He hit 20 or more homers eleven times and drove in 100+ eight times.
 From 1977-1986 he hit .305 and averaged 30 homers and 109 RBI.
 During that span he made 8 All Star teams.
+His finest year came in 1978.
+Rice led the AL in hits, triples

 Jim Rice was one of the most under-appreciated All-Stars in the history of professional Baseball!
 He played the game with the Class it deserves, and gave everything he had to win for the BoSox…